ajs-voices/once-upon-a-dream/scenes/013-date.md

 **Alex**

 I had met Jennifer once before I asked her to the gala.
 It was at the last Christmas gala.
 My father had brought us together in the hopes that we'd actually hit it off.
 She was goregous then and goregous now, but she was a laywer in my father's firm and I didn't want that kind of pressure.
-She smiled as she closed the door behind her, "Cabs running?"
+She smiled as she closed the door behind her, "Cab's running?"

 I nodded.
 "Yeah."
 I offered her my elbow which she graciously took as we headed for the elevator.
-She was wearing a pair of three in steletto heels which still put her about four inches shorter than I was.
+She was wearing a pair of three inch steletto heels which still put her about four inches shorter than I was.
 Her dress covered just enough of her legs my mother wouldn't scoff and say 'oh what a slut'.
 I pushed the button and turned to her, "You look amazing."

 Her smile was perfect and framed with just a faint red lipstick.
 My mother would be swooning.
 I returned the smile.
 I hated dating!
 I hoped it didn't show.